Busayoilesanmi/LITA_Class_Documentation2/README.md

 _ _ _
 1. Region: Indicates the geographical area where the sales or services occurred.

-2.Market: Refers to the specific market or location within the region where the transactions took place.
+2. Market: Refers to the specific market or location within the region where the transactions took place.

 3. Store: Represents the specific store or outlet where the sales occurred.